Strengthening health workers capacities through digital health

-Health Workforce at the Seventy-second World Health Assembly
+Health Workforce central to the agenda of the Seventy-second World Health Assembly

-4000 delegates from WHO’s 194 Member States and partner organizations are convening in Geneva, from 20 to 28 May 2019, for the Seventy-second session of the World Health Assembly (WHA), the theme of which is "Universal health coverage: leaving no-one behind.
-Take a look at the health workforce agenda of the Assembly.
+Geneva, 28 May 2019 - 4000 delegates from WHO’s 194 Member States and partner organizations convened in Geneva, from 20 to 28 May 2019, for the Seventy-second session of the World Health Assembly (WHA), the theme of which was "Universal health coverage: leaving no-one behind.
+Health workforce was central to the agenda of the Assembly.

 Her Excellency Ellen Johnson Sirleaf appointed as WHO Goodwill Ambassador for Health Workforce